Update: The lower range will be open to members. Due to the rain it has been decided to not use the lower range for the shoot.

 The challenge part of the .22 rimfire challenge shoot comes in as the shooter attempts to place shots, as directed, on each target as quickly and accurately as they can.
-Each shooter when called to the shooting line, loads 10 rounds and shoots at the steel targets as rapidly and accurately as possible.
+Each shooter when called to the shooting line loads the set number of rounds and shoots at the steel targets as rapidly and accurately as possible.
 The goal is to hit the targets as directed by the match director in the least amount of time with no misses.
 Time penalties are charged for each target missed or for such things as shooting targets in the wrong order.
 Each shooter goes through the first round of targets five times.
-After all shooters have gone through the first target stage, they move to the second target stage and shoot those targets as directed, going through those targets five times for another 50 rounds fired.
+After all shooters have gone through the first target stage, they move to the second target stage, if there is one, and shoot those targets as directed, going through those targets five times.
 At the conclusion of each stage the shooter is allowed to toss out his/her worst time and then record the sum of his/her best four times for score for the stage.

 After all the score sheets were tallied for this shoot and the times placed into the official record, shooting honors for this event went to:

-1st Place Daryl Fitzpatrick
+1st Place Tim Delgrosso

-2nd Place Neil Dozler
+2nd Place Jim Ritts

 3rd Place Dean Backer